CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/ItemDurability.md

 ## Item Durability (Optional)

-Using item durability is a great way to increase immersion (having to go to blacksmith or learn to repair their gear) and challenge for your players.However, for players that want a more casual experience, item durability can be disregarded.
-This is my (Javk Wick here) preferred way to play.
+Using item durability is a great way to increase immersion (having to go to blacksmith or learn to repair their gear) and challenge for your players.
+However, for players that want a more casual experience, item durability can be disregarded.

 ### Weapon Durability